 - front (n.)

-- late 13c., "forehead," from Old French front "forehead, brow" (12c.), from Latin frontem (nominative frons) "forehead, brow, front; facade, forepart; appearance," perhaps literally "that which projects," from PIE *bhront-, from root *bhren- "to project, stand out."
-Or from PIE *ser-, "base of prepositions and preverbs with the basic meaning 'above, over, up, upper'" [Watkins].
+- late 13c., "forehead," from Old French front "forehead, brow" (12c.), from Latin frontem (nominative frons) "forehead, brow, front; countenance, expression (especially as an indicator of truthfulness or shame); facade of a building, forepart; external appearance; vanguard, front rank," a word of "no plausible etymology" (de Vaan).
+Perhaps literally "that which projects," from PIE *bhront-, from root *bhren- "to project, stand out" (see brink).
+Or from PIE *ser- (4), "base of prepositions and preverbs with the basic meaning 'above, over, up, upper'" [Watkins, not in Pokorny].

 - front (v.)

 - 1520s, "have the face toward," from Middle French fronter, from Old French front (see front (n.)).
 Meaning "meet face-to-face" is from 1580s.
 Meaning "serve as a public facade for" is from 1932.
 Related: Fronted; fronting.

 - front (adj.)